stevnBasbak/surface_solvate.py-Solvation-tool-for-flexible-unit-cells/README.md

 * create a small example dataset and a GitHub `examples/` folder with a short GitHub Action that runs the script on a tiny test system.

 ---

-*Created automatically upon request — tell me if you want the README tweaked or expanded into an examples notebook.*